MR

 Frequently Asked Questions

-Q: What is the difference between P2PKH, P2SH, and Bech32 Bitcoin addresses?
+Q: What are the main differences between P2PKH, P2SH, and Bech32 addresses?

-A: P2PKH (Pay-to-Pubkey-Hash) addresses start with '1' and are the original Bitcoin addresses without SegWit support.
-P2SH (Pay-to-Script-Hash) addresses start with '3' and enable complex scripts like multisignature wallets.
-Bech32 addresses start with 'bc1' and represent native SegWit addresses, offering lower fees and improved efficiency.
+A: P2PKH addresses start with '1' and are the original Bitcoin addresses, requiring a signature from a single public key.
+P2SH addresses start with '3' and pay to a script hash, enabling multi-signature and complex scripts.
+Bech32 addresses start with 'bc1' and represent native SegWit, offering lower fees and better error detection.
+Each type differs in transaction size, fee efficiency, and script flexibility.

 ⚠️ Disclaimer: This article is for informational and educational purposes only and does not constitute financial or investment advice.
 Cryptocurrency investments involve significant risk, including potential loss of principal.
 Always conduct your own research and consult a qualified financial advisor before making investment decisions.